semagnum/Material_Color_From_Nodes/README.md

  - Shader to RGB
  - Mix

 Don't see the node you want in here?
-You have two options:
-- use the "Selected node" operator to force evaluation behind the missing node.
-- if you feel this node would benefit other users as well, make your case in the GitHub issues tab!
+If you feel this node would benefit other users as well, make your case in the GitHub issues tab!